George Coulthard: Other sports

-Beyond cricket and football, Coulthard excelled at other sports, and was remembered as "one of the best all-round sportsmen of all time".
+Beyond cricket and football, Coulthard excelled at other sports, and he was remembered as "one of the best all-round sportsmen of all time".

-An admired amateur boxer, he sparred with and competed against English bare-knuckle champion Jem "The Gypsy" Mace.
+An admired amateur boxer, he sparred with—and competed against—English bare-knuckle champion Jem "The Gypsy" Mace.

 Family and personal life

 Coulthard was born on 1 August 1856 in Boroondara (near Kew) to Thomas Coulthard and his wife Elizabeth (née Fleming), both of whom migrated to Victoria from England in 1854.
 Born in 1811 outside Stanhope, Thomas, a lead ore miner, married in 1843 to Elizabeth, an Ireshopeburn native two years his junior.
 George was their seventh child.
-Thomas and Elizabeth died in 1866 and 1873 respectively.
+Thomas and Elizabeth died in 1866 and 1873, respectively.

 Coulthard was educated at St. Matthew's School, Carlton.
 As an adult, he lived in Carlton's Lygon Street, where he ran a sporting goods store that doubled as a clubroom and smoking divan.
 He married a woman named Letitia Ann Jackson in July 1880 with whom he had two daughters, one of whom died in infancy.

 In March 1879, Coulthard spied on and captured William Grieves, a notorious criminal who had eluded detection for five years, and delivered him into police custody.
 Coulthard was later reportedly admitted as a member of the Victoria detective force.
 Coulthard also donated a koala to the precursor of the Melbourne Zoo in 1880.

-Coulthard's youngest brother William, the only sibling to survive past the age of 30, lived until 1935 and served on the board of the Carlton Football Club.
+Coulthard's youngest brother, William, the only sibling to survive past the age of 30, lived until 1935 and served on the board of the Carlton Football Club.
 He named his son after George.